nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 * **Verifiable Credential**: Verifiable Credential according to the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model/).
 * **Verifiable Presentation**: Verifiable Presentation according to the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model/).
+* **Presentation Definition**: Presentation Definition according to the [Presentation Exchange specification](https://identity.foundation/presentation-exchange/).
-* **Maintainer**: party or system hosting the list and accepting new list registrations.
+* **Maintainer**: system hosting the list and accepting new list registrations.
-* **Client**: party or system reading the list and using it to execute use cases.
+* **Client**: system registering presentations on the list and reading it to discover other systems/parties.

 ## 3. List endpoint